Piers Anthony: Criticism

-Some critics have described Anthony's portrayal of women characters as stereotypical and misogynist, particularly in the early parts of the Xanth series, and have taken issue with themes of underage sexuality and eroticism within Anthony's work.
+Some activists have described Anthony's portrayal of female characters as stereotypical and misogynistic, particularly in the early parts of the Xanth series, and have taken issue with themes of underage sexuality and eroticism within Anthony's work.
+Anthony has stated in interviews that these critiques do not reflect his work accurately and has claimed he receives more fan mail from women than men.

-Other critics note that he frequently defends pedophilia in books like Bio of a Space Tyrant and Firefly.
-In Bio, he stops the action to have a character talk nostalgically about her time as a child prostitute.

-Anthony has argued in interviews that these critiques do not accurately reflect his work, and states that he gets more fan mail from female readers than male readers.

 Personal life

-Anthony lives on his tree farm in Florida.

 He and his first wife, Carol Ann Marble Jacob, had two daughters, Penelope "Penny" Carolyn and Cheryl.
-Penny died in 2009, due to complications from skin cancer, and has one child named Logan.
-Carol Ann died at home on 3 October 2019 due to what is believed to have been heart related complications due to a 15 year long battle with chronic inflammatory demyelinating polyneuropathy (CIDP).
+Penny had one child, and died in 2009, due to complications from skin cancer.
+Carol Ann died at home on October 3, 2019, due to what is believed to have been heart related complications due to a 15-year-long battle with chronic inflammatory demyelinating polyneuropathy (CIDP).

-On 22 April 2020, he married MaryLee Boyance.
+On April 22, 2020, he married MaryLee Boyance.
+Anthony lived on his tree farm in Florida until March 2023, at which time he sold his farm and moved to California.